kvtools/valkeyrie/README.md

 Only `Consul` and `etcd` have support for TLS and you should build and provide your own `config.TLS` object to feed the client.
 Support is planned for `zookeeper` and `redis`.

-## Roadmap

-### General

-- Make the API nicer to use (using `options`)
-- Provide with more options (`consistency` for example)
-- Improve some call performance (remove extras `Get`/`List` operations)

-### Tests

-- Make tests more deterministic and less reliant on timers
-- Test TLS connection to clients when available

-## Security

-- Add TLS support for other backends

 ## Contributing

-Want to hack on libkv?
-You can take a quick look at the [Docker's contributions guidelines](https://github.com/docker/docker/blob/master/CONTRIBUTING.md) for an example process.
+Want to contribute to libkv?
+Take a look at the [Contribution Guidelines](https://github.com/abronan/libkv/blob/master/CONTRIBUTING.md).

 ## Maintainers